ManuSerp/titankings/README.md

 Allow founding power only to people blood related to the first owner.

+decision to be the first owner of the power of earth.

 ### bonus

 I'd like to implement pure titan, with the possibility to transform people with ymit blood in pure titan ( prisonner or on free will) and have roam maybe in men at arms